Photo: Midjourney

 Dogū – Japan’s Oldest Mystery

-“Ceramics sherds make up the largest fraction of material objects recovered by archaeologists from prehistory and historic sites”.
+“Ceramics sherds make up the largest fraction of material objects recovered by archaeologists from prehistory and historical sites”.

 From the book: Prehistory & History of Ceramic Kilns.